pengowen123/cmaes/README.md

 `cmaes` uses some external libraries, so the following dependencies are required:

+- Rust (tested with rustc 1.57, earlier versions may work)
+- FreeType (required for `plotters` feature, enabled by default)
+- Depending on the selected LAPACK implementation (which can be enabled by feature, but by default is not), you need the libraries for that particular choice, which is *at least*
   - Make
   - CMake
   - A C compiler
   - A Fortran compiler (GCC's gfortran works)
-- Rust (tested with rustc 1.57, earlier versions may work)
-- FreeType (required for `plotters` feature)

-Dependencies may differ depending on the selected LAPACK implementation.
-Building is currently only supported on Linux (see [issue #4][2]).

 ## Quick Start